Spinal stenosis and neurogenic claudication

 - Bulging and herniated discs

 Many patients find relief from neurogenic and vascular claudication by sitting down or stooping.
 These activities tend to cause the spine to bend outward, which stretches the spine and can relieve compressed nerves.
-Other treatments, such as pain medications, physical therapy, hot and/or cold compresses, chiropractics, and acupuncture can also provide relief.
-Individuals who fail to respond to these treatments after weeks or months may want to consider the safe and effective outpatient procedures performed at Laser Spine Institute.
-Contact us to learn more and to schedule a complimentary review of your CT scan or MRI.
+Other treatments, such as pain medication, physical therapy, hot/cold compresses, chiropractic adjustments and acupuncture can also provide relief.
+Always consult your doctor when planning treatment for any condition.